Rodiyyaht/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 13: printf '%.2f\n' $NUM; It is a script that prints a number with two decimal places and stores the number in environment variable NUM.

+Task 14: printf '%x\n' $DECIMAL; It converts a number grom base 10 to base 16.

+Task 15: tr 'A-Za-z' 'N-ZA-Mn-za-m'; It is a script that encodes and decodes text using the rot13 encryption.